Bombardier’s Aventra is a modular, easily customisable single-deck train capable of operating in both diesel and electric modes. It is…

 The project involved track works, signalling and construction of two new platforms at Glasgow Central station.

 The £170m PCI project was funded by Network Rail and Transport Scotland under the Glasgow Airport Rail Link Act of 2007.
 The project was completed in 2012.

 The Paisley Corridor passes through Wallneuk Junction, Arkleston Junction, Hillington West and East stations, Deanside Junction, Cardonald station, Ibrox and Gower Street Junction.

 PCI is one of the several projects initiated by Network Rail to improve the passenger and freight rail capacity, reliability and journey times in Scotland.
-The project will increase track capacity between Shields Road junction in Glasgow and Paisley Gilmour Street stations, resignalling of the entire Paisley corridor and beyond, and transferring the signal controlling system of Ayrshire and Inverclyde routes to a new West of Scotland signalling centre at Cowlairs.
-It also includes construction of two new platforms at Glasgow Central and extension of the Elderslie Freight Loop.
+The project increased track capacity between Shields Road junction in Glasgow and Paisley Gilmour Street stations, resignalling of the entire Paisley corridor and beyond, and transferring the signal controlling system of Ayrshire and Inverclyde routes to a new West of Scotland signalling centre at Cowlairs.
+It also included construction of two new platforms at Glasgow Central and extension of the Elderslie Freight Loop.

 Construction of the PCI

-Construction of the PCI involves reconfiguring 4.5 miles of the double track between Hillington West and Gower Street Junction into three tracks and adding 1.5 miles of four tracks between Paisley Gilmour Street Station and Arkleston Junction.
+Construction of the PCI involved reconfiguring 4.5 miles of the double track between Hillington West and Gower Street Junction into three tracks and adding 1.5 miles of four tracks between Paisley Gilmour Street Station and Arkleston Junction.